 However, like an organism, the stock market is not always rational, and a certain amount of volatility is inevitable.

-So when it comes to any investment, it is those who are able to weather the storms and mitigate impulsive behavior during market corrections that will come out on the other side stronger.
+So when it comes to any investment, those who are able to weather the storms and mitigate impulsive behavior during market corrections that come out stronger.

 The same is true for cryptocurrency market corrections.